Kunihiro-Fujita/DS_Project_Kuni/README.md

 Based on such problem awareness, I try to analyze SMS Spam dataset and deepen understanding of it as an information security person.
 At the same time, I tyr to apply various algorithms for predictive modeling I've learned through this lecture and improve my skill on them.

-### Comments on this project
+### Comments on using/citing the codes in references in this project
 To complete this project, I searched a lot of websites and learned a lot from then.
 To complete this project, I searched a lot of websites and learned a lot from then.
 Especially, I've learned very much from the references shown below.
-To tell the truth, I used their methods in many parts and follow their way basically.
-My original parts are limited.
+To tell the truth, I used/cited their methods in many parts and follow their way basically.
+In this sense, my original work is limited.
 Still, I sought to incorporate as much as I could.
 Besides, I investigated this data set broadly by using 11 algorithms.
 In this project, the main personal goal is to acquire basic skills, methods, and concepts that are necessary for developing an effective project and analysis.

+### Main Program
+The main program is placed under the 'notebooks' directory.
+The filename is 'Final_Project_0430.ipynb'.

 ### References
 In this project, the analysis and models are based on the following nice sites.<br>